 - Chicken stock about 2 cups maybe a little more

 - 1 tsp. dried thyme

 The stuffing may be prepared a day or two in advance up to the baking point.

 Fry sausage, breaking into small chunks until lightly brown.

 Melt butter in a medium-size skillet.
 When the foam subsides add the celery and onion.
 Sauté 3-4 minutes, be careful not to let it brown.

 Empty bread cubes into a large bowl.
 Add sausage and vegetables with all their juices.
 Mix well.

 Beat egg in a small bowl.
 Pour onto stuffing.
 Sprinkle sage and thyme across the top.
 Mix well.

-Spoon into baking dish, do not pack in, and cover tightly with foil.
+Spoon into a baking dish, do not pack in, and cover tightly with foil.
 (This is your stopping point if you make this before Thanksgiving.
 Refrigerate the stuffing until you are ready to bake it.)